PHPWord

 Answer:

-, it controls other glands and secretes
+Known as the master gland, it controls other glands and secretes growth hormone.

 Which hormone controls metabolism?
 Name the gland that secretes it.